The Journey from Vine to Bottle

 During the resting cycle, the Pisco evolves its flavors and aromas in a non-reactive container.
 Our Caravedo Mosto Verde rests for a minimum of a year before being bottled, while the rest of the expressions are rested for six months.

 At Hacienda La Caravedo, we take steps to honor the land and the environment which include the following:

-At Hacienda La Caravedo, honoring the land and respecting nature are extremely important to us.
+At Hacienda La Caravedo, honoring the land and respecting nature is extremely important to us.
 Nature provides us with the finest grapes.
 To repay the debt, we conserve and preserve the quality of the land, air, and water at all touchpoints.
 This is our fundamental philosophy so that we provide the pure spirit of the grape and land in every bottle.